Christmas Gift Guide for the Cottager

 Remember when floaties were just air mattresses?
 Of even truck inner tubes and you had to duct tape over the valves so no one would hurt themselves?
 Well, they’ve taken on a new art form.
-This turtle floatie looks like a great deal of fun.
-You might have a very confused loon swim by you though.
+This floatie looks like a great deal of relaxation.

 6. Stand Up Paddle Board (SUP)